brimdata/super/book/src/super-sql/operators/intro.md

 routes each input value to only one corresponding branch (or drops the value) based on the switch clauses.

-While the output order of the switch branches is undefined, order may be reestablished by applying a [`sort`](sort.md) at the merge point of the `switch` or `fork`.
+While the output order of parallel branches is undefined, order may be reestablished by applying a [`sort`](sort.md) at the merge point of the `switch` or `fork`.